-The application of (U-Th)/He dating to goethite-bearing weathering profiles across the globe has provided new insights into the Earth's surficial history.
-Studies in Western Australia (e.g., Heim et al., 2006; Vasconcelos et al., 2013; Danisik et al., 2013; Yapp and Shuster, 2017) and Brazil (e.g., Lima, 2008; Monteiro et al., 2014, 2018(a,b), 2022; Conceição et al., 2024) have unveiled a protracted weathering history, showing that goethite age distribution depends on climate and erosional history.
+The application of (U-Th) / He dating to goethite-bearing weathering profiles across the globe has provided new insights into the Earth's surficial history.
+Studies in Western Australia (e.g., Heim et al., 2006; Vasconcelos et al., 2013; Danišík et al., 2013; Yapp and Shuster, 2017) and Brazil (e.g., Lima, 2008; Monteiro et al., 2014, 2018a, b, 2022; Conceição et al., 2024; Allard et al., 2018; Albuquerque et al., 2020) have unveiled a protracted weathering history, showing that goethite age distribution depends on climate and erosional history.
 Similarly, studies in French Guiana (Heller et al., 2022), Suriname (Ansart et al., 2022), Morocco (Verhaert et al., 2022), and Tunisia (Yans et al., 2021) confirm the influence of paleoclimate and landscape evolution on weathering and supergene ore genesis.
-Dated pisoliths from the Bohnerz Fomation paleosol in Central Europe (Hofmann et al., 2017) show intensification of weathering and soil formation during the Miocene.
-These studies, and many others compiled here, highlight the utility and applicability of goethite (U-Th)/He geochronology.
-Also importantly, (U-Th)/He geochronology of goethite confirmed independent weathering history information obtained from manganese oxide from from from 40 Ar/39 Ar geochronology of supergene Mn oxides (Vasconcelos et al., 2015; Riffel et al., 2015).
+Dated pisoliths from the Bohnerz Formation paleosol in central Europe (Hofmann et al., 2017) show intensification of weathering and soil formation during the Miocene.
+These studies, and many others compiled here, highlight the utility and applicability of goethite (U-Th) / He geochronology.
+Also importantly, (U-Th) / He geochronology of goethite confirmed independent weathering history information obtained from 40Ar/39Ar geochronology of supergene Mn oxides (Vasconcelos et al., 2013; Riffel et al., 2015).

-Here we compile a global database of goethite distribution, (U-Th)/He ages, and U and Th concentrations, the latter a byproduct of the age determination.
+Here we compile a global database of goethite distribution, (U-Th) / He ages, and U and Th concentrations, the latter a byproduct of the age determination.
 From this global compilation we infer the main factors controlling the formation and preservation of supergene goethite.
 Building upon the findings from each individual study, we aim to assess the influence of environmental conditions on changes in the frequency of precipitation and preservation of goethites in weathering profiles.

-2. Goethite U-Th-He database
+2 Goethite U-Th-He database

-The database (https://github.com/hevelyn-monteiro/GlobalGoethite_U-Th-He_Ages.git) comprises 2609 goethite (U-Th)/He ages, with 2359 U (ppm) and 2355 Th (ppm) measurements.
-Most of these ages - 2187 - come from published studies, while the remaining are our unpublished measurements made at Caltech over the last two decades using methods described in Shuster et al. (2005) and Monteiro et al. (2014, 2018a).
-Some authors report U and Th measurements in units such as ng, nmol, or nmol/g.
-For cases where the mass of the analyzed grain was not provided and parent element amounts are reported, it was impossible to calculate concentrations in ppm.
+The database (https://github.com/hevelyn-monteiro/GlobalGoethite_U-Th-He_Ages.git, last access: 16 May 2025) comprises 2609 goethite (U-Th)/He ages, with 2359 U (ppm) and 2355 Th (ppm) measurements.
+Most of these ages - 2187 - come from published studies, while the remaining are our unpublished measurements made at Caltech over the last 2 decades using methods described in Shuster et al. (2005) and Monteiro et al. (2014, 2018a).
+Some authors report U and Th measurements in units such as nanograms (ng), nanomoles (nmol), or nanomoles per gram (nmol g^{-1}).
+For cases where the mass of the analyzed grain was not provided and parent element amounts are reported, it was impossible to calculate concentrations in parts per million (ppm).
 Consequently, only the ages of these samples are summarized here.
-In addition to U and Th concentrations and (U-Th)/He ages, the database also contains information on geographical location, elevation (m), sample depth (m), bedrock, Sm (ppm) and eU (ppm) concentrations, and Th/U values.
-Effective uranium (eU) is defined as (U + 0.235 Th) and is a single metric that approximates the alpha particle production rate.
+In addition to U and Th concentrations and (U-Th) / He ages, the database also contains information on geographical location, elevation (m), sample depth (m), bedrock, Sm (ppm) and effective uranium (eU) (ppm) concentrations, and Th/U values.
+Effective uranium (eU) is defined as (U+0.235 Th) and is a single metric that approximates the alpha particle production rate.

 Note that many entries in the database represent analyses of goethite subsamples from a single hand sample.
 In some cases, these may represent replicates of a single generation of goethite, while in others they may represent distinct generations.
-In the discussion below we make no attempt to weigh results for possible duplicate analyses; every analysis is considered an independent result.
+In the discussion below, we make no attempt to weigh results for possible duplicate analyses; every analysis is considered an independent result.